 Masaman Beef Curry – Chunks of Beef Slow Braised in Roasted Spices, Whole Peanuts, Seasoned with Tamarind Sauce. £9.95.
-You’ve probably heard me labour the point of how much I love slow cooking, this one missed the mark as all it needed was to be a whole lot less sweet with a bit more spice.
+You’ve probably heard me labour the point of how much I love slow cooking, this one missed the mark though, as all it needed was to be a whole lot less sweet, with a bit more spice.

 Brown Rice. £2.95.
 This added a good little base to soak up the Masaman but at almost 3 quid a pop you’d expect a bit more than a dinky little bowl!

 Crispy Soft Shell Crabs served with Chef’s Special Blend of Spices, Palm Sugar, Lemon Grass & Tamarind Sauce. £13.95.
-These were perfectly edible but little crabs slightly overpowered by the palm sugar.
+These were perfectly edible but the little crabs slightly overpowered by the palm sugar.